altperfect/intrigue/README.md

-# ML URL analyzer for ranking
+# ML analyzer for ranking interesting URLs from offensive security perspective

 A tool that helps offensive security specialists to identify potentially interesting URLs from a large set of collected URLs.